jmourabarbosa/jmourabarbosa.github.io/_pages/research.md

 We built a biophysical neural network model composed of two one-dimensional attractor networks, one for color and another one for location, simulating the storage of  each feature in a different cortical area [Barbosa et al CCCN 2019](https://bit.ly/32FicoJ).
 Within each area, gamma oscillations were induced during bump attractor activity through the interplay of fast recurrent excitation and slower feedback inhibition.
 As a result, different memorized items were held at different phases of the network’s intrinsic oscillation.
 These two areas were then reciprocally connected via weak cortico-cortical excitation, accomplishing binding between color and location through the synchronization of pairs of bumps across the two connected areas.
 Encoding and decoding of specific color-location associations was accomplished through rate coding, overcoming a long-standing limitation of binding through temporal coding.
 In some simulations, swap errors arose: “color bumps” abruptly changed their phase relationship with “location bumps”.
 This model, which keeps the explanatory power that is characteristic of similar attractor models, specifies a plausible mechanism for feature binding and makes specific predictions about swap errors that are testable at behavioral and neurophysiological levels.

-This work is in colaboration with [Kartik Sreenivasan ](https://nyuad.nyu.edu/en/academics/divisions/science/faculty/kartik-sreenivasan.html).
-Current work involves collecting MEG data to falsify predictions layed out be our model.
+This work is in colaboration with [Kartik Sreenivasan](https://nyuad.nyu.edu/en/academics/divisions/science/faculty/kartik-sreenivasan.html).
+Current work involves collecting MEG data to falsify predictions layed out by our model.

 ## The neural mechanisms of working memory